Kiran Nazish: The Coalition For Women In Journalism

 As founding director of The Coalition For Women In Journalism, Nazish pioneered the first global mentorship program for mid-career women journalists.
 The organization emphasizes the safety, wellbeing and growth of women journalists.
 The organization launched in 2017 and worked as a pro-bono organization.
 In 2019, The Coalition For Women In Journalism received funding support from Craig Newmark Philanthropies.
 The organization initiated its advocacy, including documentation of the threats and abuse that women journalists face globally.
 The Coalition established a network in several countries, each including local mentors, who offer guidance to CFWIJ Fellows in their respective local language.
 Nazish sought to address gaps she saw in the industry and threats that women journalists face.
 "In a precarious and largely misogynist environment, female journalists feel stressed, stuck and often tired," she said in an interview.
 Nazish spoke at length about issues that women journalists face across the globe, and produced a research article for Women's Media Center on how women journalists work in Mexico.
-The organization has networks in South Asia, Latin America, the Middle East and North America.